saghana-26/restaurant-reservation-system/README.md

 4.commit the changes in packet.json file as i uploaded it here.
 5.open a acoount in mongodb atlas.
 6. the connection file is also given .
-7. run the fproject with the command npm start
+7. run the fproject with the command npm start.